Reasonable-Grape2698/yts-rd/README.md

 # What it does
-- Pulls every 1080p and 2160p torrent from YTS, adds any you don't have to RD.
+- Pulls every 1080p and 2160p torrent from YTS
+- Adds any you don't have to RD.
+  - Sleeps for 60s if API limited
+  - Outputs to failed.txt if unhandled error (not API limit)
 - Does NOT select files
-  - select the torrents in debridmediamanger and select 'reinsert' to auto select file(s).
+  - Use DebridMediaManager to reinsert pending torrents, it finds cached ones quicker

 # Instructions
 Run rd.sh(run it a few times as if there's errors other than '34' rate limit, it'll keep the torrent in the main dir and you can retry)